-I do all of my CAD work using Creo Parametric, mainly in school, but occasionally at home.
+I’ve done all of my high school CAD work using Creo Parametric.
 When I start to develop a piece, the first thing I have to think about is the viewpoint I want to approach it from, mainly since the CAD work is based on 2D sketches.
-I have some experience with Solidworks after taking a college course, and have some experience animating with Autodesk Maya.
+I have experience with Solidworks after taking a college course and designing some side projects.
+I also have experience animating with Autodesk Maya.
 Here you’ll see a few of my main projects I’ve worked on.
-All of these pieces are uploaded on sketchfab; to rotate the piece use the left mouse button, and the middle mouse button to pan.
+All of these pieces are uploaded on Sketchfab; to rotate the piece use the left mouse button, and the middle mouse button to pan.

 I created this piece late in my junior year with plans I found online.
 It’s a model RC engine, created by two enthusiasts.
 I decided to create this piece because I wanted to explore my interest in aerospace.
 It was difficult to make because of the sheer complexity and number of parts.

 The shuttle is made of 2 parts, the boosters, and the shuttle model.
 I attached it to a base for the 3D print and glued the components together.
 This piece wasn’t heavily detailed primarily due to a lack of more in-depth measurements, but the scale is accurate.
 I used this model for a Unity game scene.
 Using an Oculus Rift viewers are able to get an actual feel for what standing under the shuttle would be like.
 I presented the scene at MassCUE 2016.

 This tank model was made by reverse engineering a toy I had.
 I used a Vernier Caliper to take all the measurements and accurately recreated it in the program.
 This model consists of two parts, the body and the turret.
 I created a subtle indent so that the turret can rotate when 3D printed.